Weble/JoomlaQueues/README.md

 ## Installation

-We don't yet provide an installable package.
-This repository mimics the standard Joomla! installation structure, so just by downloading the master branch into your project should make it available for installation through the standard Joomla! discover installer.
+Grab an installable package from the [Releases page](https://github.com/Weble/JoomlaQueues/releases) Alternatively, this repository mimics the standard Joomla! installation structure, so just by downloading the master branch into your project should make it available for installation through the standard Joomla! discover installer.

+## Available Transports
-By default we provide a default bus and a default transport using the database driver, with a default table that stores the jobs to be processed.
+By default this extension provides a default bus and 3 transports:
+- Database
+- Redis
+- Sync

-Additionally, we store failed jobs using the same transport, but a different queue name, and we log each message passing through the default bus in a separate table, allowing you to **monitor the job processing status.**
+Additionally, failed jobs are stored using the database transport, but a different queue name, and we log each message passing through the default bus in a separate table, allowing you to **monitor the job processing status.**

 ![Screenshot1](https://github.com/Weble/JoomlaQueues/raw/master/screenshot1.png)
 ![Screenshot2](https://github.com/Weble/JoomlaQueues/raw/master/screenshot2.png)